-In this post, we’re going to show you DiMarzio Virtual Vintage Blues wiring for your guitar.
-The Virtual Vintage Blues is a stacked humbucker that has been designed to play the Blues and is said to sound very similar to an original pre-1963 Strat electric guitar pickup.
+In this post, we’re going to show you how to wire a DiMarzio Virtual Vintage Blues in your guitar.
+The Virtual Vintage Blues is a stacked humbucker that’s been designed to sound very similar to an original pre-1963 Stratocaster pickup, perfect for playing the blues.

 The four colored wires have the label “conductor” because each of these wires carries electricity to and from the two coils in the humbucker.
 Each coil has one positive and one negative wire.
 The pattern of which color goes to each is called the pickup’s “Wiring Code.”
 Unfortunately, there is no standard Wiring Code, and it varies between manufacturers.